Welcome back to the Tracy’s New York Life podcast. This podcast features excerpts from my life in New York City.

 Looking back, just as the actual move happened quickly and without much time to prepare, so too did my shift to New York City apartment life.
 I hope you enjoy Podcast 4 – “Downsizing.”

-Click the arrow on the left below to listen.
+Click the arrow to the left below and listen.
 You can subscribe to the podcast on iTunes too!

 Here you can see some photos from my first apartment on East 94th Street.

 Have you listened to all earlier episodes of the podcast?
-I recommend listening to the podcast episodes in the order they were published, so you can follow my story.
+I recommend listening to the podcast episodes in sequence.

 Listen to “Chances Are” and “Never Say Never.”
 And if you missed the last episode, “Mission Possible,” you can listen to it here.
 Also, if you’re planning on moving to NYC be sure to read my guide about renting an apartment in New York.